LibertyDSNP/spec/pages/DSNP/Identifiers.md

 ## DSNP Content URI

-DSNP Content URI consists of three parts: the scheme, the user id, and the content hash.
+The DSNP Content URI consists of three parts: the scheme, the user id, and the content hash.
-It is used to uniquely identify an announcements from a given user with content.
+It is used to uniquely identify an announcement from a given user with content.

 Any [Announcement Types](Announcements.md#announcement-types) with a `fromId` and `contentHash` have a DSNP Content URI.